bobmac01/Android_Coursework/README.md

 Coursework for fourth year android class

-Build and Tested on Android AVD: Nexus 5 API 24
+Built and Tested for Android AVD: Nexus 5 API 24